Skip to content

 Welsh language

-To view the discovery tool content in Welsh, click on your avatar at the top right of the page and select Account settings.
-Click Account settings again in the left hand menu, and click Choose the Language to switch to Welsh.
+To view the discovery tool content in Welsh, click on the languages icon at the top of the homepage switch to Welsh.

 Question sets and feedback reports